 Is Taking Medicines Safe During Breastfeeding?

 Sometimes it is safe to take medicines while breastfeeding – such as paracetamol and ibuprofen – though you should consult your doctor as this varies in accordance with the medication.
 In general, though, you should avoid most over-the-counter medications and use caution when taking antibiotics (ask your doctor for specific guidance if you have been prescribed an antibiotic).
 When taking antibiotics prescribed by the doctor, always take probiotics.

 Most illnesses will subside within a few days without medication, so you should try to avoid medication if at all possible.
 If you do take medication, first make sure that it is safe for you to take, but then also check if it is a short-acting drug (less than six hours in effect) or a long-lasting drug.
-In general, for mothers who are breastfeeding and nursing, short-acting drugs are generally much more effective and have fewer side-effects.
+In general, for mothers who are breastfeeding and nursing, short-acting drugs are generally much more effective and have fewer side effects.

 Are There Any Side-Effects of Medicines on Your Baby?